UniMath/agda-unimath/src/foundation/decidable-equality.lagda.md

         ( λ x y → eq-Eq-has-decidable-equality d)
 ```

-### The [decidable proposition](foundation-core.decidable-propositions.md) of equality in a type with decidable equality
+### The decidable proposition of equality in a type with decidable equality

+Recall that a proposition is
+[decidable](foundation-core.decidable-propositions.md) when its underlying type
+is decidable.

 ```agda
 has-decidable-equality-eq-Decidable-Prop :